Mensa (The Table Mountain) Constellation

 The Latin genitive of the constellation name is "Mensae" (pronounced ˈmɛnsiː) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Mensae (the brightest star of Mensa based on the Bayer catalog); or 23 Mensae (the 23th star in the constellation of Mensa based on the Flamsteed catalog).

-Sky chart of Mensa from your location
+Sky Chart of Mensa Constellation

 Here we provide a simplified sky chart of the Mensa constellation.
 Alternatively it is possible to locate Mensa in the night sky using our Online Interactive Planetarium.

-Visibility of Mensa from your location
+Visibility of Mensa Constellation

 Mensa is currently not visible from Greenwich, United Kingdom [change]